CompTIA Security+ Exam Notes

 Metadata

-Metadata refers to information about data itself, like when a file was created, who created it, or where it was stored, essentially providing context and details about the data without revealing its actual content; in cybersecurity investigations, this metadata attached to logged events and files can be crucial for establishing timelines and identifying potential breach origins by showing "when" and "where" actions occurred.
+Metadata refers to information about data itself, like when a file was created, who created it, or where it was stored.
+It essentially provides context and details about the data without revealing its actual content; in cybersecurity investigations, this metadata attached to logged events and files can be crucial for establishing timelines and identifying potential breach origins by showing "when" and "where" actions occurred.

 Key points about metadata: